owncloud/activity/README.md

 In order to group the activities based on a parameter, you need to specify the group parameter in the `OC_Activity/group_parameter` hook.

+If the parameters need to be modified (add highlight, remove file path, ...) before they should be displayed to the user, you can do that with the `OC_Activity/translation` hook.
+Just set `translation` to final and parsed string.

 ## Adding a new filter

 To add a new filter to the sidebar, you need to add an entry to the